-Hong Kong protesters call for boycott of Communist Party
+Hong Kong police fire tear gas as thousands rally

-HONG KONG (AP) — A public park in Hong Kong on Sunday overflowed with thousands of protesters calling for electoral reforms and a boycott of the Chinese Communist Party.
+HONG KONG (AP) — Hong Kong police fired tear gas at a public park Sunday that was overflowing with thousands of protesters calling for electoral reforms and a boycott of the Chinese Communist Party.

 Sporting their movement’s trademark black clothing and face masks, rally participants packed into Chater Garden, not far from the city’s Legislative Council building.
 They held up signs that read “Free Hong Kong” and waved American and British flags.